Analyze whether to go ahead with a decision.

 You are therefore considering whether to hire a new team member.
 Clearly, the benefits of hiring a new person need to significantly outweigh the associated costs.

-This is where Cost-Benefit Analysis (CBA) is useful.
-We'll look at how you can carry out Cost-Benefit Analysis in this article.
+This is where Cost-Benefit Analysis is useful.

 Cost-Benefit Analysis is a quick and simple technique that you can use for non-critical financial decisions.
 Where decisions are mission-critical, or large sums of money are involved, other approaches – such as use of Net Present Values and Internal Rates of Return – are often more appropriate.